Take your own Irish ghost adventure by exploring the Irish demons, monsters, and ghosts terrifying the public since the dawn of Celtic mythology.

-The Celtic culture has always feared an array of evil forces.
-The ancient Celts had hundreds of deities, but as with most cultures, they had their demons as well.
+The Irish word for demon is deamhan and it is certainly well used because Celtic mythology has always feared an array of evil forces, monsters, demons, and ghosts.
+The ancient Celts had hundreds of Irish mythical deities, but as with most cultures, they had their demons as well.

 IrishCentral has hunted down the 10 most frightening of these Celtic and Irish demons and monsters.